aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-pbr-materials-to-objects/_index.md

 // ExEnd:InitializePBRMaterial
 ```

+> **Why these values?** A high metallic factor (≈ 0.9) makes the surface behave like metal, while a high roughness (≈ 0.9) adds subtle diffusion, preventing a perfect mirror finish.

-## Step 3: Create a 3D Object
+## Step 3: Create a 3D Object and Apply the Material

-Generate a 3D object (e.g., a box) to which the PBR material will be applied.
+Here we generate a simple box geometry, attach it to the scene’s root node, and assign the PBR material we just created.

 ```java
 // ExStart:Create3DObject